Gsharpking358/Gsharpking358/README.md

 - 👋 Hi, I’m Ganesh
 - 👀 I’m interested in Data Analytics and Machine Learning using Python Language
-- 🌱 I’m currently learning concepts to build a career in Data Science and Actively looking for a job in this field...
+- 🌱 I’m currently learning concepts to build a career in Data Science and Gain More Knowledge in it..

 <!---
 Gsharpking358/Gsharpking358 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.